strongjz/AWS-Advanced-Networking-Guide/README.md

 |5	|Static routes configured on a VGW VPN connection |
 |6	|Dynamic routes propagated from a VPN |

+BGP path selection order is as follows:

+1. Local routes to the VPC (no override with more specific routing)
+2. Longest prefix match first
+3. Static route table entries preferred over dynamic
+4. Dynamic routes:
+   1. Prefer AWS Direct Connect BGP routes
+      1. Shorter AS_PATH
+      2. Considered equivalent and will balance traffic per flow
+   2. VPN static routes (defined on VPN connection)
+   3. BGP routes from VPN
+      1. Shorter AS_PATH

 VPC Endpoints